-Every form and the associated explanatory material produced for the public and/or students is bilingual.
-If separate Welsh and English versions are produced our practice is to send the forms in the preferred language of the student or member of the public.
+Staff are aware that all forms for student and public use, along with any explanatory materials, should be produced bilingually.
+If separate Welsh and English versions are produced, our practice is to send the forms in the preferred language of the student or member of the public.